- Items: 0

 In this course we shall explore the development of women’s writing and social politics, looking at how feminist thought has been expressed in literature from the 19th century onward.
-Reading seminal novels by women, we will discuss topics including the 19th-century ‘New Woman’; the struggle for artistic recognition that many women writers have faced; intersections between gender, race, class, and religion; and global gender issues.
+Reading seminal novels and short stories by women, we will discuss topics including the 19th-century ‘New Woman’; the struggle for artistic recognition that many women writers have faced; intersections between gender, race, class, and religion; and transnational gender issues.

 Students will need to be able to confidently use videoconferencing software and be comfortable with using websites.